howlettjames/Embedded-Systems/README.md

 * Use of a Raspberry Pi3
     * Operating System load (Raspbian).
     * Use of the Raspberry as a PC.
-    * COnfiguring a Raspberry network interface.
+    * Configuring a Raspberry network interface.
     * Use of the Raspberry through SSH (Secure Shell).
-    * Use of the Raspberry through VNC (Virtual Network COmputing).
+    * Use of the Raspberry through VNC (Virtual Network Computing).
     * Use of the Raspberry through UART utilizing a module of communication FT232.

 * Makefiles